 - Put the pears into the mixture.
 Sprinkle the flaked almonds into the bottom of the tin.
 Spoon the mixture into the baking tin.

 - Bake for 25 minutes or until a skewer comes out clean.

 - Leave in the tin to cool and then turn out the cakes onto a cooling rack.
 Sprinkle with a few more flaked almonds and dust with icing sugar.

 Now is the time to make the most of the beautiful pears that are in season.
 Cheap and delicious, what more could you ask for?
-I’ m a huge fan of a cheese board, even a pared down version like this one and a good chutney or relish, really adds a bit of spice.
+I’m a huge fan of a cheese board and a good chutney or relish is essential to cut through the richness of the cheese.
 The quantity in the recipe makes two jars, but you can always half the quantities used as it only keeps for about 3 days in the fridge.
-I also made the crackers in the picture which were delicious when they came out of the oven, but on the second day the texture was more like cardboard, so I won’t be sharing that recipe!

 (From Olive magazine, October 2015)

 6 pears cored, peeled and cut into chunks